-If you’re pulling in hashtag posts from a network like Instagram or Twitter, you probably want to prevent certain content from being displayed.
-Juicer makes it easy.
-We offer built-in moderation and filtering features that help you block unwanted posts, so only the content you approve gets through.
+If you’re pulling in hashtag posts from a social media network like Instagram or Twitter, you probably want to prevent certain content from being displayed.
+With Juicer you can easily add filters to your social media content to do just that.
+We offer built-in social media moderation and filtering features that help you block unwanted posts, so only the content you approve gets through.

-Juicer’s moderation features are easily accessible from the main dashboard of any feed.
-Remember that in Juicer’s terminology, feed = the embeddable social wall, and source = a single source of content that appears within the feed, such as a Facebook page, Twitter account, Instagram hashtag, etc.
+Juicer’s social media moderation features are easily accessible from the main dashboard of any feed.
+Remember that in Juicer’s terminology, feed = the embeddable social wall, and source = a single source of social media content that appears within the feed, such as a Facebook page, Twitter account, Instagram hashtag, etc.

 Click the “Moderate and Filter” button along the left-side menu to bring up these features.
 If you’re going here for the first time, it will say “Off” next to this button.
 After you have enabled any of the features, it will say “On” next to this button.